Cable Links, Annuli and Sutured Floer homology: Knot Floer homology and -cables of -space knots

 \begin{proof}[Proof of Theorem~\ref{HFK22n}] Suppose $K$, $L$ are as in the statement of the theorem.
 Lemma~\ref{HFKLspace} implies that $L$ is given by $K'_{2,2n}$ for some $L$-space knot $K'$.
 Applying Lemma~\ref{alexanderlemma} shows that $\widehat{\HFK}(K)\cong\widehat{\HFK}(K')$, as desired. \end{proof}

 \begin{proof}[Proof of Corollary~\ref{HFKdetects}]

 Suppose $L$ is a link with knot Floer homology of one of the two given types.
 Note that $T(2,3)$ and $T(2,5)$ are $L$-space knots.
 Thus Theorem~\ref{HFK22n} implies $L$ is a $(2,2n)$-cable of a knot with the same knot Floer homology as $T(2,3)$ or $T(2,5)$ respectively.
-The result then follows from the fact that knot Floer homology detects each of these two knots~\cite{ghiggini2008knot},~\cite{farber2022fixed}. \end{proof}
+The result then follows from the fact that knot Floer homology detects each of these two knots~\cite[Corollary 1.5]{ghiggini2008knot},~\cite[Theorem A]{farber2022fixed}. \end{proof} We conclude this section with the following remark: \begin{remark} Versions of Theorem~\ref{HFK22n} and Theorem~\ref{HFLmmn} as well as Corollary~\ref{HFKdetects} and Corollary~\ref{HFLdetects} can be obtained for $(n,mn)$ cables with $n<0$.
+The relevant proofs in this section and Section~\ref{HFLmmnsection} follow through in the $n<0$ case if we take $m<1-2g(K)$. \end{remark}